ThatTilux/CCT-Harmonics-Optimizer/README.md

     ```

 ## Usage

+**TODO**: only linear custom ccts allowed, otherwise change?
+Also: update naming convention of custom harmonics

 The optimizer requires a JSON file of a CCT magnet, created by the [RAT-GUI software](https://rat-gui.com/index.html).
 Ensure that the JSON file meets the following criteria: